 The student continues by pressing Play and reading along with the recording of the word list or story.
-For the word list exercises, the narrator reads each word down the columns.
+For the word list exercises, the narrator reads each part of the word and then the whole word.
+The audio models segmenting the word into parts and then blending the parts into the whole word.
 The student should quietly subvocalize while s/he reads along.